-He has spent the last 20-plus years leading organizations in redefining how customers experience brands through digital initiatives.
-Most recently, he led a team of 35 to drive the digital customer experience company-wide transformation at Comcast.
+He spent the last 20-plus years leading organizations in redefining how customers experience brands through digital initiatives.
+He led a team of 35 to drive the digital customer experience company-wide transformation at Comcast.

 Here, McAllister crafted a three-year vision for strategic digital transformation, focusing on the largest volume impact experiences across sales, servicing, bill payment, and repair touchpoints for customers and employees.

 My role was to make the investments necessary, to build out the experience, and drive the operational so that consumers adopt more of the digital experience instead of, say, calling in the call centers.

 When McAllister joined the company, about 50 percent of the Comcast experience had a digital corollary.
 By the time the three-year strategy was completed, it was at about 90 percent.
 The growth in digital-only sales and servicing reduced $300 million in costs to the bottom line from 2016 to 2019.

 At the end of the day, the core product Comcast is delivering is digital with broadband access, TV experience, and wireless, but the services surrounding that, and the functional support structure, is legacy and that’s a lot of what we were addressing.
 Though these two tend to work with one another, they are different groups of people and work with different systems.

 Developing a Plan